EPmaple/CS611-A4-Legends-Monsters-and-Heroes/readme.txt

-BattleMechanics.java: a class responsible for all the mechanics in Battle Character.java: Abstract class that Hero and Monster extends from, holds the general behavior and data members necessary for a Character CharacterFactory.java: Factory responsible for loading all character .txt files , createHero() and createMonster()
+BattleMechanics.java: a class responsible for all the mechanics in Battle Character.java: Abstract class that Hero and Monster extends from, holds the general behavior and data members necessary for a Character Board.java: The class handles basic game board functions such as initialization, cell type management, display, and move validation based on cell types.
+BoardFactory.java: A factory interface to specifying the creation of a board CharacterFactory.java: Factory responsible for loading all character .txt files , createHero() and createMonster()
 Colors.java: Colors class provides ANSI escape codes for text colors and methods to retrieve color codes.
 CommonTileBehavior.java: Part of the TileBehavior Strategy Pattern that represents the behavior of a CommoneTile Constants.java: This class provides all global constants for any gameManager.
-Coordinate.java: This class is used to implement Coordinate for each MHTile src.GameManager.java: The hub for users to indicate which gameManager to play.
+Consumable.java: A contract to clearly indicate that an item is consumable Coordinate.java: This class is used to implement Coordinate for each MHTile Dragon.java: Class for creating the specific concrete Dragon object Exoskeleton.java: Class for creating the specific concrete Exoskeleton object Game.java: An abstract class to serve as a template to create other Game starters GameManager.java: The hub for users to indicate which gameManager to play.
 Hero.java: Class containing behavior and states of Hero objects HeroType.java: Enum used to represent the different possible types of heroes InaccessibleTileBehavior.java: Part of the TileBehavior Strategy Pattern that